10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 Take a stroll down Elgin Street full of historical monuments and amazing architecture.
 At the top of the street is the National War Memorial originally built to commemorate Canada’s sacrifice in the First World War (1914–18).
 It now honours all who have served Canada in wartime.

 Just beyond you will come across the Central Chambers National Historical Site, built in 1890 with its striking red brick in Queen Anne Revival style.
 A little further down, you will come across the Lord Elgin Hotel built in 1941.
 It’s a modern adaptation of the French Chateau architectural style.

 Across the street sits Confederation Park, a small but lovely park with fountains and statues.

-Lastly, end your stroll with a stop in at The Scone Witch, where their sweet or savoury scones are the best I’ve ever had!
+End your stroll with my recommended stop at The Scone Witch, where their sweet or savoury scones are the best I’ve ever had!

 4. Walk the Rideau Canal